abrtz/baby-lm/README.md

 `python error_analysis.py`

-The output of the error analysis is a json file with the errors per category, which can be found in the `/output` directory in password-protected zip (same password as the rest).
+The output of the error analysis is a json file per language model with the errors per category, which can be found in the `/output` directory in password-protected zip (same password as the rest).